 Tortillas

-I used the same Carb Balance flour tortillas from Mission that I used for my black bean quesadillas and ground chicken bacon ranch quesadillas.
+I used the same Carb Balance flour tortillas from Mission that I used for my kimchi quesadillas, breakfast sausage wraps, and ground chicken bacon ranch quesadillas.
 You’re welcome to use any flour tortilla you’d like, but I’ve found these tortillas are the perfect middle ground of true flour tortilla and macro friendly.

 black bean quesadillas and chicken bacon ranch quesadillas